omarabdiwali/pathfinding-visualizer/README.md

 ![Edge Costs](https://i.imgur.com/U2JJqyN.png)

+### Generating Mazes
+1. Select one of the available maze generation algorithms
+2. Watch the maze being generated in real-time on the grid

 ### Running Algorithms
 1. Set up your grid with start, end, and optional walls/checkpoints
 2. Click any algorithm button (Dijkstra, Bi-BFS, DFS, Greedy BFS, or A*)